SHEFFcode/GeeksForGeeks/GeeksForGeeks/Theory/7 Steps.md

 ﻿# 7 Steps to solving an algorithm

+## General

+Algorithm will likely involve a whiteboard problem, which is there both to test your thinking, but also your writing.
+Writing neately and in a straight line takes a lot of practice, and I recommend practicing in front of a white board as much as possible.

+Remember writing fast will not impress anyone if they can't read what you wrote, and you yourself will be much more likely to get lost.
+So write slow and in a straight line, which will slow you down a little, but will win major points with the interviewer.

+## Specific Steps

 1. Listen carefully to the problem, generally every detail is important to solve the problem optimally.
     Ex: You have 2 arrays (sorted and distinct), find the # of elements in common.
 Sorted is an important detail.
     You want to write down the input, example and runtime / space restrictions right away!